joshfreeman00/GymFit/README.md

 ## External tools used

 ## Testing

 ### Bugs
 * A display property with the value 'inline-block' (ln 27 col 5) was conflicting with the float property, this was fixed by deleting the display property and the corresponding value.
+* The hero image on the home page has been cut off at the top.
+This was fixed by replacing the 'center' value with 'top'.
+The image was later was changed for better user clarity.
+* the active nav menu and when hovering over said menu, the bottom border sits too far below the text. this was fixed by adding the a 'nav' selector including the 'translate' property containing the value of '0, 1em'

 ### Unfixed bugs
-* The hero image on the home page has been cut off at the top.
-* the active nav menu and when hovering over said menu, the bottom border sits too far below the text.

 ## Credits
 * Font awesome - The icons used.